Self-Hosting Guide

 cp .demo.env .env

-The defaults work for development.
-For production, update .env with your settings.
+The defaults work for local development.
+For production, update .env with your own secrets and service URLs.

 Step 3: Build the image